loconsta/ML_Project_R/README.md

 # ML_Project
-Building of best regressino model given training set.
+Building of best regression model given training set, to predict pleasantness grades given by people exposed to a particular sent.